Laniakea-elixir-it/GDC-DNA-Seq-pipeline-galaxy-wrapper/README.rst

    :scale: 50%
    :align: center

-.. centered:: The Galaxy workflow that connects together all the tool of the GDC-DNA-seq pipeline in order to be automatically performed in a single step.
+   Fig.1-The Galaxy workflow that connects together all the tool of the GDC-DNA-seq pipeline in order to be automatically performed in a single step.